-212. The Prosecutor finally asserts that, despite of his knowledge of the crimes allegedly committed by the Bossemptélé Anti-Balaka Group, Ngaïssona did not condemn the Group's participation in the attack but rather 'validated the Anti-Balaka's actions and accepted [REDACTED] continued membership in the group, later officially recognising [REDACTED] Bossemptélé'.464 However, in the view of the Chamber, post facto conduct, such as the official appointment of [REDACTED]465 - well after the attack on Bossemptélé on 18 January 2014 - does not adequately establish the relevant intent of the accused.
+Balaka's actions and accepted Gervain's and Rodrigue's continued membership in the group, later officially recognising Gervain and Rodrigue as the ComZones for Bossemptélé'.
+However, in the view of the Chamber, post facto conduct, such as the official appointment of Gervain and Rodrigue in December 2014 - well after the attack on Bossemptélé on 18 January 2014 - does not adequately establish the relevant intent of the accused.